mattywong/react-yup/README.md

 ## Typescript

 This package was built with Typescript and includes typings.
-If you provide a generic interface to `useForm`, you will get autocompletion of your schema when accessing properties in `touched`, `values`, `errors` etc.
+When you provide a Yup schema to validationSchema, you will get autocompletion when accessing properties in `touched`, `values`, `errors` etc.